arbitraryconstants/CMPUT404-assignment-css-hell/README.md

 Part 1
 =======
-Gutenberg htmls were all modified to remove css.
+Gutenberg htmls were all modified to remove style from head tag.
 Then the following lines were added inside the head tag:
 <!-- CSS stylesheet -->
 <link href="old.css" rel="stylesheet">